What You Should Know Before Making Use of a EMV Chip Credit Card

 How to Use Your EMV Credit Card

-When you’re making a purchase with an EMV credit card at an EMV-enabled terminal, there’s a slot below the numeric keypad where you “dip” your credit card.
+When you’re making a purchase with an EMV credit card at an EMV-enabled terminal or card reader, there’s a slot below the numeric keypad where you “dip” your credit card.
 Place your credit card into the slot and follow the prompts on the screen.
 You must leave your card there until the transaction has processed; it’s not a swipe-and-go motion like with the magnetic strip.

 Checking out may take a little longer than you're used to, especially as cardholders and cashiers get used to the new process.
 The transaction also takes slightly longer to process versus swiping your credit card for transactions.